nikita-volkov/hasql/README.md

+# Summary

+Hasql is a highly efficient PostgreSQL driver for Haskell with a typesafe yet flexible mapping API.
+It targets both the users, who need maximum control, and the users who face the typical tasks of DB-powered applications, providing them with higher-level APIs.
+Currently it is known to be [the fastest driver](https://nikita-volkov.github.io/hasql-benchmarks/) in the Haskell ecosystem.

+Hasql also is one of the supported targets of the [pGenie](https://pgenie.io) code generator, which empowers it with schema and query validation, and relieves you from boilerplate.

-# What Hasql is
+# Status

 [![Build Status](https://travis-ci.org/nikita-volkov/hasql.svg?branch=master)](https://travis-ci.org/nikita-volkov/hasql)
 [![Hackage](https://img.shields.io/hackage/v/hasql.svg)](https://hackage.haskell.org/package/hasql)

-Hasql is a highly efficient PostgreSQL driver and a mapping API.
-It targets both the users, who need a low level of abstraction, and the users, who face the typical tasks of DB-powered applications, providing them with higher-level APIs.
+Hasql is production-ready, actively maintained and the API is pretty stable.
+It's used by many companies and most notably by the [Postgrest](https://postgrest.org/) project.

-## Ecosystem
+# Ecosystem

 Hasql is not just a single library, it is a granular ecosystem of composable libraries, each isolated to perform its own task and stay simple.